Social Comparison Theory: How to Stop Comparing Yourself and Live Freely

 What Is Social Comparison Theory?

-In essence, Social Comparison Theory explains how people evaluate their worth and place in society by comparing themselves to others.
-We assess opinions, skills, and life achievements relative to our surroundings.
-This contrastcan be:
+Social comparison theory explains how people evaluate their worth and place in society by comparing themselves to others across three directions:

 better with Soula